joankaradimov/mse-eme/README.md

 ## DRM

 Our tools will include support for proprietary and open DRM systems as documentation and test servers are made available to us.
-Here is a table that indicates the current status of each DRM with our tools.
+Here is a table that indicates the current integration status of each DRM or licensing service with our tools.

 | DRM | Status | Notes |
 |-----|--------|-------|